eksperimental-forks/phoenix/guides/contexts.md

   end
 ```

 We rewrote the `create` action to call an as-yet-implemented `Orders.compete_order/1` function.
-The code that phoenix generated had a generic `Orders.create_order/1` call.
+The code that Phoenix generated had a generic `Orders.create_order/1` call.
 Our code is technically "creating" an order, but it's important to step back and consider the naming of your interfaces.
 The act of *completing* an order is extremely important in our system.
 Money changes hands in a transaction, physical goods could be automatically shipped, etc. Such an operation deserves a better, more obvious function name, such as `complete_order`.
 If the order is completed successfully we redirect to the show page, otherwise a flash error is shown as we redirect back to the cart page.

 Now we can implement our `Orders.complete_order/1` function.
 To complete an order, our job will require a few operations:

   1. A new order record must be persisted with the total price of the order
-  2. All items in the cart must be transformed into new order line items records
+  2. All items in the cart must be transformed into new order line item records
     with quantity and point-in-time product price information
   3. After successful order insert (and eventual payment), items must be pruned
     from the cart